Jorge Avila-Torrez: Trials and imprisonment

 After his arrest, Avila-Torrez was housed with 37-year-old Osama El-Atari, a former restaurateur jailed for defrauding several banks of $53 million.
 In exchange for a lesser sentence, El-Atari had agreed to carry a wiretap on him, and during one of their recorded conversations, he asked Jorge if he feels any remorse.
 In response, Avila-Torrez replied negatively and directly implicated himself in all three murders.
+In October of 2010, Torrez was found guilty of rape and kidnapping charges.
+On December 10, 2010, Torrez was sentenced to five life sentences without parole plus 168 years by Arlington County Judge Benjamin Kendrick.

-In his 2014 federal jury trial, backed by the jailhouse confession, El-Atari's testimony, and the DNA evidence, Avila-Torrez was sentenced to death for the Snell murder, in addition to receiving five life sentences plus 168 years in prison on the state level for his other crimes.
-He was the first person to receive a federal death penalty since 2007.
+In 2011, Torrez was charged by federal authorities in the death of Amanda Snell.
+In 2013, Jerry Hobbs received 6 million dollars from Lake County after being wrongfully accused of killing his own daughter.On April 24, 2014, a federal jury, backed by the jailhouse confession, El-Atari's testimony, and the DNA evidence, sentenced Avila-Torrez to death for the Snell murder, making him the first person since 2007 to receive such a verdict.
+A month later, a federal judge officially affirmed the jury's decision.

-Following these trials, he was extradited to Lake County and held in the county jail after his initial housing in the Red Onion State Prison.

-Jerry Hobbs was officially exonerated and successfully sued various law agencies in Lake County.

 Avila-Torrez was put on trial for the murder of the two girls that same year.
-His defense attorney, Jed Stone, attempted to dismiss the DNA evidence as "substandard and weak," additionally pointing out that El-Atari's testimony should be discarded, as he was found murdered during an unrelated robbery in Maryland that February.
-Avila-Torrez pled guilty in exchange for 100 years imprisonment and a transfer from Red Onion State Prison, which Stone called "an evil, racist facility."
+His defense attorney, Jed Stone, attempted to dismiss the DNA evidence as "substandard and weak", additionally pointing out that El-Atari's testimony should be discarded, as he was found murdered during an unrelated robbery in Maryland that February.

+On September 18, 2018, Avila-Torrez pled guilty in exchange for 100 years imprisonment and a transfer from Red Onion State Prison, which Stone called "an evil, racist facility."
 At his sentencing, presiding Justice Daniel Shanes told Avila-Torrez that he was a serial killer, and if he had even a spark of goodness, it was so far out of his reach that it was unattainable.

-Currently, Jorge Avila-Torrez is detained in USP Terre Haute, awaiting execution.
+On December 23, 2024, Avila-Torrez's federal death sentence was commuted to life without parole after outgoing President Joe Biden granted sentence commutations to 37 of the 40 inmates on federal death row.